-Where NOAA Fisheries determines the new assessment, including new overfishing and overfished SDC, to be based on BSIA, the agency will maintain the last known stock status based on SDC contained in the FMP until the new assessment SDC are adopted into the FMP.
+Where NOAA Fisheries determines the new assessment, including new overfishing and overfished SDC, to be based on BSIA, the agency will maintain the last known stock status based on SDC contained in the FMP until the Council adopts the new SDC into the FMP.

-In these situations, within quarterly and annual stock status reporting, the agency would provide a footnote in the stock status table explaining the rationale for the reported status, noting the more recent assessment results will be reported after the new SDC are adopted into the FMP.

-Letters to the relevant Council regarding stock status changes should request the Council amend SDC in a timely manner.
-NS1 guidelines at § 600.310(e)(2)(ii) provide for a flexible and adaptive process that allows SDC to be quickly updated to reflect BSIA in an FMP.
-Such a process may prevent ambiguity and ensure stock status is always consistent with the BSIA.
+In these situations, within quarterly and annual stock status reporting, the agency would provide a footnote in the stock status table explaining the rationale for the reported status, noting the more recent assessment results will be reported if/when the Council adopts the new SDC into the FMP.
+Letters to the relevant Council regarding stock status would suggest timely adoption of the new SDC so stock status can be reported based on BSIA.
+NS1 guidelines at § 600.310(e)(2)(ii) encourages Councils to develop a process that allows SDCs to be quickly updated to reflect the BSIA.